Jannik99/Simplex_Uni/README.md

 # Binaries

 I tried to compile the Python-Scripts to binaries which turned out not to be that easy.
 The thought was to first use cython to generate a .c file and then compile that .c file with gcc.
 But using cython generated an Import which didnt exist.
-I'm afraid I couldnt solve this issue so I decided just to upload the file I genererated.
+I'm afraid I couldnt solve this issue so I decided just to upload the file I generated.
 You can find it at ./simplex-solver/combined.c